carlos-username/WebServiceChallenge/README.md

 ## Testing ⚙️

-the infrastructure orchestration can be depicted next:
+The infrastructure orchestration can be depicted next:
 ![stack-outputs](images/templates.png)